tnelson2016/art-api-exam-nolist/test-instructions.md

 # Art Reference

 Create a RESTful api that helps to manage a list of art information.
 Include scripts to load data.
 Provide developer documentation to minimize on-boarding friction.
 This is an "open book" test.
 Use all your resouces including previous repos, videos, online guides, etc. for assistance.
-However, communication with other students verbally on electronically is not permitted.
+However, communication with other students verbally or electronically is not permitted.

 > READ THESE INSTRUCTIONS TWICE.
 READ THESE INSTRUCTIONS CAREFULLY.